Skip to main content

 Memberships and One Night Passes can be reserved online, over the phone, or in-person at a concert.

-Free seats are available first-come first-served basis for all concerts.
+Free seats are available on a first-come first-served basis for all concerts, including indoors concerts at the Harris Theater.

 Passes are sent via email as print-at-home PDFs.
 You can choose to print your passes or display the bar code on your mobile device to the ushers on-site.
 Print-at-home passes may take up to 20 minutes to arrive in your inbox after placing an order.

-If you cannot find your seating passes check your junk and spam folders before contacting Patron Services.
+If you cannot find your seating passes, please check your junk and spam folders before contacting Patron Services.

 We are unable to mail passes.
 Will Call pickup is available at all concerts upon request.
 Circle Members may request a plastic Membership Card to use throughout the season.

 Memberships and One Night Passes are tax-deductible contributions to the Festival.
-We are unable to offer refunds, but we are flexible on exchanges.
+We are unable to offer refunds.

-Some members may receive free exchanges for concerts, based on availability.
-Day-of exchanges are subject to a $5 exchange fee.
-One Night Passes are subject to a $7 exchange fee.
+Traditional and Signature members may receive free exchanges for concerts, based on availability.
+Choose Your Own members are subject to a $5 exchange fee.
+One Night Passes cannot be exchanged.

 Exchanges are available based on seating availability and may not be available for every date.
-Additional fees may apply for seat upgrades or exchanges into premium dates.
+The following dates are not eligible for exchanges:

 Yes, groups of 10 or more are eligible for a group discount.
 Group seating is available in the back half of the Pavilion and is based on availability.
 Student groups may be eligible for additional discounts.
 To place a group order, contact Patron Services.

-At this time, there are no discounts for passes in the Pavilion.
+At this time, there are no such discounts for reserved passes in the Pavilion.
 Seating on the Great Lawn and in the back half of the Seating Bowl is always free.

 Plan Your Visit